buraglio/draft-nbtjjl-v6ops-prefer8781/draft-ietf-v6ops-prefer8781.md

 Operators deploying NAT64 SHOULD provide PREF64 information in Router Advertisements per [RFC8781].

-### Mobile Network Considerations

-While [RFC8781] support is widely integrated into modern operating systems on mobile endpoints, equipment deployed in mobile network environments often lacks abilities to include the PREF64 Option into RAs.
-Therefore, the immediate deployment and enablement of PREF64 by mobile operators may not currently be feasible and the recommendations outlined in this document are not presently applicable to mobile network operators.
-These environments are encouraged to incorporate [RFC8781] when made practical by infrastructure upgrades or software stack feature additions.

 ### Endpoints Implementation Recommendations

 Endpoints SHOULD attempt to obtain PREF64 information from RAs per [RFC8781] instead of using [RFC7050] method.